Phillips Graduate University: Academics

 The university's focus was on master's degree and professional doctorate degrees in psychology and the field of human relations, and organizational development, as well as post-graduate credential programs and continuing education workshops for mental health practitioners interested in furthering their knowledge.

 Publications

-From 1992-1998, seven volumes of the peer-reviewed journal Progress: Family Systems Research and Therapy were published by Phillips Graduate Institute.
+From 1992 to 1998, seven volumes of the peer-reviewed journal Progress: Family Systems Research and Therapy were published by Phillips Graduate Institute.